Woodring Highline Bilingual Teaching Fellows Program

 Bilingual teaching fellows are placed in schools throughout Highline Public Schools in Southwest King County.

-The fourth cohort of fellows will begin in Summer of 2022.
+The fourth cohort of fellows began in Summer of 2022.
 Bilingual teaching fellows will work and study over two years, and graduate with a teaching certificate and bachelor’s degree.
+We will begin accepting applications for the next cohort starting in winter 2023.

 Highline Public Schools has a bold goal that all students will graduate bilingual and biliterate, and seeks to recruit bilingual teachers from our community.